iTzPhil/CyberTools/README.md

 ## Installation
 1. Download the latest release from the [release tab](https://github.com/iTzPhil/CyberTools/releases/latest).
 With dowloading you agree to that I (the owner of this repository) have no liability for any damage caused by using this software.
 Use at your own risk.
-2. am not responsible for the use or consequences of using this software.
+2. I am not responsible for the use or consequences of using this software.
 3. Unzip the files in a directory of your choice <br>
 4. If you want to, you can create a shortcut to the executable file <br>
 5. You are good to go! <br> **Attention!
 The tool has to be executed in the root directory of the tool.**